-Established in 2014, BitMEX is the first crypto margin trading platform in the world and is a giant, in terms of the daily trading volume.
+Established in 2014, BitMEX is the first crypto margin trading platform globally and is a giant in daily trading volume.
 It gets an average daily trading volume of over $2 billion, which is 2-3 times higher than any of its nearest competitors.
 It specializes in perpetual swaps and traditional futures contracts.

 ByBit is a Singapore headquartered crypto exchange platform and was established in March 2018.
-In a very short period, it has become one of the leading crypto margin platforms with over 300,000 users from throughout the world.
+It has become one of the leading crypto margin platforms with over 300,000 users from throughout the world in a concise period.